-1. The home team must offer at least different dates to play a game, including at least two different weekend options (Saturday/Sunday or two different calendar weekends).
+1. The home team must offer at least three different dates to play a game, including at least two different weekend options (Saturday/Sunday or two different calendar weekends).
 Offering different times on the same day counts as one day.
-Once the home team has offered at least three different dates the visitors should select one and play.
+Once the home team has offered at least three different dates the visitors must select one and play.
 Further discussions can occur, but once at least three dates have been offered the home team has fulfilled its requirement and the visitors must select one of the dates.

 2. Once scheduled, an email must be sent to firstname.lastname@example.org with the game details: teams, age group, gender, date, time, location.

 Players may only play for one team participating in the New Jersey Cup.

 Players may not play for different teams in different age groups, or different clubs, even if their team gets eliminated.

 Any player or coach who receives a red card in a New Jersey Cup match is suspended for the next New Jersey Cup game.
 Depending on the referee's report the New Jersey Cup and/or US Club Soccer may impose further sanctions.